Automatic Transmissions: A Dark Art?

 - Incorrectly sized tyre on one wheel

 As you can see, fault mode by itself is no help.
-What you need to do in this instance is get your vehicle scanned to see what fault codes are being presented.
+What you need to do in this instance is get your vehicle scanned to see which fault codes are being presented.
 This will likely require you to take your car to a garage, as the diagnostic scanners you can buy on eBay for the price of a couple of movie tickets probably won’t be able to read the codes you need to see.

 Thudding and Delayed Engagement

 There are two kinds of delayed engagement: one causes the aforementioned thudding into gear, the other being more of a driver perception—it feels to be taking too long to change.
-If the latter, there is probably nothing wrong with the transmission, it’s likely just the way that particular transmission drives.
+If the latter, there is probably nothing wrong with the transmission; it’s likely just the way that particular transmission drives.
 If, however, you’ve noticed the transmission change its behaviour, and you know that the gear changes are delayed, the cause is a control issue.
 That is, the computer controlling the transmission is changing gear at the time it feels is correct.
-In such cases you might need a software update or reset (dealers should be able to handle that) or perhaps a replacement transmission control module.
+In such cases, you might need a software update or reset (dealers should be able to handle that) or perhaps a replacement transmission control module.

 Now, if the delayed engagement results in a thud or bang when the gear finally engages, the transmission is not behaving the way it should.
 The control module judges the speed of the various clutches in the transmission and decides when to change gear.
 When the gear change is delayed, the selected gear clutches may be turning too fast by the time they finally engage.
-Imagine trying to jump on to a bus as it drives slowly past you.
+Imagine trying to jump onto a bus as it drives slowly past you.
 If it’s slow enough you can comfortably hop on, but if it’s speeding by and you grab the handrail, you’re going to have your arm jerked horribly as you’re taken along.

 One of the more common causes of this kind of fault is wear-and-tear debris in the transmission fluid clogging up valves.
-The valves that direct the flow of oil stick because of the debris, so that the oil has to build up pressure until it is able to push the valve free, by which time the gear change is too late to go smoothly.
-In these cases the fix can sometimes (though admittedly not often) be remedied with a simple transmission fluid change.
+The valves that direct the flow of oil stick because of the debris, so the oil has to build up pressure until it is able to push the valve free, by which time the gear change is too late to go smoothly.
+In these cases, the fix can sometimes (though admittedly not often) be remedied with a simple transmission fluid change.
 There are also additives that can be added to the transmission to break down the debris clogging the valves.
-If those fail, however, it’s time to get a specialist to look at taking bits out of your transmission and cleaning them up (or replacing them in worst case scenarios).
+If those fail, however, it’s time to get a specialist to look at taking bits out of your transmission and cleaning them up (or replacing them in worst-case scenarios).